-Need, Relevance, Utility Our Sharing activities do more than connect the world of our students to the world of English, they validate each individual’s identity and demonstrate a sincere interest and concern in what they have to say as evidenced by the initiative of one of the students to suggest a topic for our Sharing … Continue reading Bringing the World to the Classroom
+Need, Relevance, Utility Our Sharing activities do more than connect the world of our students to the world of English, they validate each individual’s identity and demonstrate a sincere interest and concern in what they have to say.
+The Q&A session following any presentation reinforces the idea of being genuinely interested in others and showing … Continue reading Bringing the World to the Classroom

 The World of Work As mentioned in my previous post, during the first month of the school year I took my students on a voyage of self-discovery.
 With it, I implicitly communicate the importance of learning taking place beyond the boundaries of the classroom and the school building.
 In our attempt to let students take … Continue reading How Covid-19 fast forwarded us into the future